Ecommerce Growth

 Use your countdown timer even after the time has run out.
 Increase the appeal with an email that lets all your customers know it’s now or never.

-Pro Tip — It’s okay to show “00” on the timer, it’s better to show “60 minutes” or “30 minutes”.
+Pro Tip — It’s okay to show “00” on the countdown timer's UI, and, it’s also better to show “60 minutes” or “30 minutes”.
 The FOMO feeling will surely kick in.

 31. Special Invites